 D. Identification of wastes

 Article 6, paragraph 1 (a), of the Stockholm Convention requires each party to, inter alia, develop appropriate strategies for the identification of products and articles in use and wastes consisting of, containing or contaminated with POPs.
-The identification of wastes containing SCCP is the starting point for their effective ESM.
+The identification of wastes containing SCCPs is the starting point for their effective ESM.

 For general information on identification and inventories, see section IV.D of the General technical guidelines.